Conservatism in Canada: Libertarianism

 Libertarianism as a political philosophy is not considered to be a primary force in Canadian conservatism.
 This philosophy is represented mainly by the Libertarian Party of Canada, People's Party of Canada, and other small provincial parties.
 These parties have never been successful in having members elected.

 Social conservatism

 While social conservatism exists throughout Canada, it is not as pronounced as it is in some other countries, such as the United States.
 It represents conservative positions on issues of culture, family, sexuality and morality.
 Despite the recent Conservative government having influential members who would be defined as social conservatives in its caucus, social conservatism is considered to have little influence on Canadian society and political policy.
+One of their notable wins was a 2014 neo-abolitionist law passed against prostitution, which banned buying services as well as third party involvement.

 History

 The conservative movement in Canada evolved from relatively informal pre-Confederation political movements or parties, gradually coalescing into the Conservative Party of Canada.
 This party was the dominant political force in Canadian politics from 1867 to 1935.
 Thereafter, the party (renamed the Progressive Conservative Party of Canada in 1945) spent more time in opposition than in government.

 During the twentieth century rival "small-c conservative" movements appeared, most notably the federal Social Credit and Reform parties.
 Conservatism was divided (especially by region) until the merger of the Progressive Conservatives and the Canadian Alliance (the direct successor to the Reform Party) in 2003.